-The History Department of the Graduate Institute of International and Development Studies teaches and researches the contemporary world through its layered histories and from a multiplicity of perspectives.
-We study history before, between and beyond the nations, thereby encouraging historically-informed approaches to current policy, politics, economics and culture.
+The International History Department of the Graduate Institute teaches and researches the contemporary world through its layered histories and from a multiplicity of perspectives.
+We study history before, between and beyond the nations, thereby encouraging historically-informed approaches to current policy, politics, economics, culture and environment.

 The main teaching and research themes of our department are:

 - the history of international governance and systems